SPARC-X/SPARC-X-API/doc/setup_environment.md

 1. The command argument provided directly to the `sparc.SPARC` calculator.
 2. The environment variable `$ASE_SPARC_COMMAND`
-3. If neither of the above is defined, `SPARC-X-API` looks for the SPARC binary under current `$PATH` and combine with the suitable `mpi` command prefix.
+3. If neither of the above is defined, `SPARC-X-API` looks for the SPARC binary under current `$PATH` and combine with the suitable MPI command prefix.

 Example to set `$ASE_SPARC_COMMAND`